eobianyor/YTP/README.md

 Data was sourced from Kaggle.

 ## Tools Used:
-Python and pandas in a jupyter notebook for data cleaning, Data was stored in a PostgreSQL data based A Flask RESTful API was built to interact with the database and the JavaScript and HTML code, HTML/CSS, JavaScript were used to create the web page and Plotly was used for visualization
+Python and pandas in a jupyter notebook for data cleaning.
+Data was stored in a PostgreSQL database.
+A Flask RESTful API was built to interact with the database and the JavaScript and HTML code, HTML/CSS, JavaScript were used to create the web page and Plotly was used for visualization.